-Law Farming covers more than 1800 ha on the Hertfordshire, Cambridgeshire, and Essex borders and we are based at Thrift Farm in Royston.
-The farmland is partly owned, part rented with the remainder contract farmed.
+Law Farming covers more than 2,200 ha on the Hertfordshire, Cambridgeshire and Essex borders, based at Thrift Farm, Royston.
+The land is partly owned or rented with the remainder in contract farming agreements.

 As the farm has grown, we decided to move to block cropping to simplify our storage and field operations.
 Many of our crops are grown for seed or are processed or milled locally.

-Since 1997 we have actively embraced Countryside Stewardship Schemes (CSS).
-We carefully graze chalk grassland slopes, we restore hedgerows and sow pollinator and farmland bird crops.
+Since 1997 we have actively embraced Countryside Stewardship Schemes and carefully graze grassland slopes, we restore hedgerows and sow pollinator and farmland bird crops.

 Peas and brassicas including Hobson forage rape and Spring Mustard are grown for seed along with four varieties of rye and a small area of winter wheat.
 Sugar beet is grown successfully across all the farms and is delivered to the British Sugar factory at Bury St Edmunds in Suffolk.

-The farm supports 1,800 ewes which we lamb in early January.
-Their cycles are synchronised with sponges and the ewes are injected with PMSG to lamb in a four-week window.
+The farm supports around 1,400 ewes which are lambed through January and February.
+The early lambing ewes’ cycles are synchronised with sponges and the ewes are then injected with PMSG to lamb in a four-week window.

-The ewes and lambs are turned out to stubble turnips at four weeks old.
-The lambs are creep fed until they reach the desired weight and grade which our shepherd still decides by eye and hand.
+If weather and indoor space permit, the ewes and lambs are turned out at four weeks old.
+The lambs are then creep fed until they reach the desired weight.

-From late May to November when the ewes are dry, they graze the adjoining Therfield Heath which is a Site of Special Scientific Interest.
-Other times of the year they graze permanent grass around the farms.
-Suffolk rams are used to produce a mixed balance of finished lamb carcasses.
+From late May to November, when the ewes are dry, they graze some areas of the adjoining Therfield Heath which is a Site of Special Scientific Interest.
+At other times of the year, they graze permanent grass around the farms.
+Texel, Suffolk and Charolais rams are used to produce a mixed balance of finished lamb carcasses.

 Flock health